What are the responsibilities and job description for the Firefighter position at City of Eau Claire, WI?

 Flexible Spending

-Optional participation in a health care and / or dependent care Section 125 pre-tax reimbursement account, subject to IRS regulations.
+Optional participation in a health care and/or dependent care Section 125 pre-tax reimbursement account, subject to IRS regulations.
+Employees working 30 hours per week, or more are eligible.

 ADDITIONAL BENEFITS